 When most people think of slow cooker recipes, they think of easy instructions that allow you to toss ingredients in a pot and walk away for up to eight hours.
-While this is partly true — cooking in a slow cooker is nothing shy of convenient — your food may not come out right if you don’t follow best practices.
+While this is partly true, your food may not come out right if you don’t follow best practices when using your crockpot.
 If you use your slow cooker incorrectly, your meal may turn out unappetizing, you could start a fire in your home, or you could make someone sick.

 Check out our collection of slow cooker dos and don’ts, which will help make your slow cooking safer and your recipes better.

 Cut up large meats and brown them beforehand

 If you want a roast that’s so tender it falls apart, you probably won’t get it by tossing a large 5- or 10-pound hunk of meat into your slow cooker.
 If you cut your meat into smaller pieces, this will help ensure you get that tender, stringy texture you want with foods such as pot roast, pulled beef, or pulled pork.
 Cutting up your meat also helps it reach safe temperatures faster.
 A large hunk of meat has a greater risk of sitting in the danger zone.

 A slow cooker can make your meat tender, but unless you sear it beforehand, your meat may turn out one dimensional.
 If you take a moment to sear your roast before you place it in your slow cooker, however, this will enhance its flavor and help give it a better texture.